Track Layouts, Layered Path Decompositions, and Leveled Planarity: Special classes of graphs

 \begin{proof} Each vertex of the dual graph corresponds to a connected component of the complement of $\bigcup A$; we call this the \emph{region} of the vertex.
 We may assign each vertex to a layer according to the number of curves in $A$ that pass above it; this is a breadth first layering starting from the vertex corresponding to the topmost (unbounded upward) connected component.
 No two vertices in the same layer have regions that project to overlapping subsets of the $x$-axis, so we may order the vertices within each layer according to the left-to-right ordering of these projections.
 This ordering is compatible with the planar embedding of the dual graph given by placing a representative point within each region and connecting each two adjacent regions by a curve crossing their shared boundary. \end{proof}

-See \cref{fig:Examples} for examples of the graphs shown to have planar layerings by these theorems. \cref{fig:BadCurves} gives another example, demonstrating that \cref{monotone} cannot be generalized to monotone curves whose projections do not cover the entire axis: it gives a family of monotone curves, all ending within the outer face of their arrangement, such that the dual graph of the arrangement has is not leveled planar.
+\cref{fig:BadCurves} gives an example demonstrating that \cref{monotone} cannot be generalized to monotone curves whose projections do not cover the entire axis: it gives a family of monotone curves, all ending within the outer face of their arrangement, such that the dual graph of the arrangement is not leveled planar.
 The dual graph is made of multiple $K_{2,3}$ subgraphs, each of which must have the 2-vertex side of its bipartition drawn on two layers with the 3-vertex side of its bipartition in a single layer between them; thus, up to top-bottom reflection, there is only a single layering for this graph that could possibly be planar.
 However, this layering forced by the planarity of the individual $K_{2,3}$ subgraphs is not planar globally, because it forces one of the two arms of the graph (upper and lower right) to collide with the ``armpit'' where the other arm meets the body of the graph (left).
 The graph is drawn without crossings in the figure, but in a way that does not respect any layering of the graph.
-This example is also a series-parallel graph, and shows that \cref{outerplanar} cannot be generalized to series-parallel, treewidth-$2$, or $2$-outerplanar graphs: none of these classes of graphs is leveled planar.
+This example is also a series-parallel graph, and shows that \cref{outerplanar} cannot be generalized to bipartite series-parallel, treewidth-$2$, or $2$-outerplanar graphs: none of these classes of graphs is leveled planar.